atenreiro/opensquat/README.md

 ![alt text](https://raw.githubusercontent.com/atenreiro/opensquat/master/screenshots/openSquat.PNG)

-What is openSquat?
+What is openSquat
 -------------

 openSquat is an opensource Intelligence (OSINT) security project to identify **cyber squatting** threats to specific companies or domains, such as:

 *   Domain squatting
 *   Typo squatting
 *   Bitsquatting
 *   IDN homograph attacks
 *   Phishing campaigns
 *   Doppenganger domains
 *   Other brand/domain related scams

 It does support some key features such as:

 *   Automatic newly registered domain updating (once a day)
 *   Levenshtein distance to calculate word similarity
 *   Fetches active and known phishing domains (Phishing Database project)
 *   IDN homograph attack detection
 *   Use different levels of confidence threshold to fine tune
 *   Save output into different formats (txt, JSON and CSV)
 *   Can be integrated with other threat intelligence tools and DNS sinkholes

 This is an opensource project so everyone's welcomed to contribute.